Law and Gospel: Reformed view

 The Heidelberg Catechism, in explaining the third use of the Law, teaches that the moral law as contained in the Ten Commandments is binding for Christians and that it instructs Christians how to live in service to God in gratitude for His grace shown in redeeming mankind.
 John Calvin deemed this third use of the Law as its primary use.

 Lutheran and Reformed differences

 Scholastic Lutheran and Reformed theologians differed primarily on the way in which the third use of the law functions for believers.
 The Reformed emphasized the third use (tertius usus legis) because the redeemed are expected to bear good works.
-Some Lutherans saw here the danger of works-righteousness, and argued that the third use should always return believers to the second use and again to Christ rather than being the ultimate norm.
+The Lutheran Churches teach that God rewards good works done by Christians; the Apology of the Augsburg Confession declares: "We also affirm what we have often said, that although justification and eternal life go along with faith, nevertheless, good works merit other bodily and spiritual rewards and degrees of reward.
+According to 1 Corinthians 3:8, 'Each will receive his wages according to his labor.'"